 The BEST Seared Scallops with Lemon Butter Sauce!
-Simple and quick this dish is ready for a date night at home or an indulgent weeknight meal.
+This dish is simple and quick for a date night at home or an indulgent weeknight meal.

-Wow your guest with this simple and superb scallop recipe.
-These scallops are butter soft and full or rich and tangy flavor from the butter and lemon sauce.
+Wow, your guest with this simple and superb scallop recipe.
+These scallops are butter soft, full, rich, and tangy from the butter and lemon sauce.

-Every time I make this recipe for family and friends I get amazing reviews.
+Every time I make this recipe for family and friends, I get excellent reviews.
 I know you will too!
-Learn how to make seared scallops with a perfectly golden brown crust, just like at the restaurants (only better!)
+Learn how to make seared scallops with a perfectly golden brown crust, just like at restaurants (only better!)

-They’re incredibly easy to make at home and more affordable than dining out.
+They’re effortless to make at home and more affordable than dining out.

 - BEST seared scallops in lemon butter